 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Refuse to listen or respond to a statement or request:‘he turned a deaf ear to all appeals’
+Refuse to listen or respond to a statement or request.

-ignore, disregard, brush aside, shrug off, set aside, pass over, let pass, let go, overlook, look the other way, pretend not to noticeView synonyms
+pay no attention, pay no attention to, ignore, disregard, pay no heed, pay no heed to, take no account, take no account of, turn a deaf ear, turn a deaf ear to, brush aside, shrug off, set aside, turn a blind eye, turn a blind eye to, shut one's eyes, shut one's eyes to, pass over, let pass, let go, overlook, look the other way, pretend not to noticeView synonyms

 - ‘Ever get the feeling our Prime Minister just turns a deaf ear whenever he's given information that doesn't fit neatly with his politics?’